- This event has passed.

 The Beths play Brighton at Concorde 2 on Tuesday 5th April 2022!

 Get tickets with no booking fee above until 6pm on the show day or from: Dice

-This show has been rescheduled from April 2021, original tickets still valid.
-The band say “It’s been a rough year and as much as we dream every night about being over there hopping from city to city playing music, it doesn’t seem like we’ll be there yet in March/April.
+This show has been rescheduled from April & November 2021, original tickets still valid.
+The band say “It’s been a rough year and as much as we dream every night about being over there hopping from city to city playing music, it doesn’t seem like we’ll be there yet in November.
 We miss overseas touring deeply and painfully, and having these shows on the horizon means a lot to us.
 We can’t wait to be back on the highway on the other side of the globe <3 ”

 Everything changed for The Beths when they released their debut album, Future Me Hates Me, in 2018.
 The indie rock band had long been nurtured within Auckland, New Zealand’s tight-knit music scene, working full-time during the day and playing music with friends after hours.
 Full of uptempo pop-rock songs with bright, indelible hooks, the LP garnered them critical acclaim from outlets like Pitchfork and Rolling Stone, and they set out for their first string of shows overseas.
 They quit their jobs, said goodbye to their hometown, and devoted themselves entirely to performing across North America and Europe.
 They found themselves playing to crowds of devoted fans and opening for acts like Pixies and Death Cab for Cutie.
 Almost instantly, The Beths turned from a passion project into a full-time career in music.